obluff/google-collab-ssh-tunnel/readme.md

   - `instancepw`
     - SSH password you use for your instance
 - run ```!bash bootup.sh```
-- Take the SSH commands outputted from the cell and forward in
+- Use ssh commands outputted in the collab notebook cell!
-- SSH into the machine (or use the jupyter lab instance that runs in the code)